arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-3.md

 and so on.
 OK, that's not too complicated.
 But I bet you agree: it's a bit repetitive and not very elegant.
 Passing that `remaining` value around is super boring.

 I'm personally too lazy to even copy paste that monotonous code.

-As it often happens, developers laziness is the catalyst of
-abstraction: this code immediately ignites our wish to factoring the duplication away into a separate, generic function:
+As it often happens, developer's laziness is the catalyst of abstraction: this code immediately ignites our wish to factor the duplication away into a separate, generic function:

 ```fsharp